tschet/ndsu-departments/README.md

 ## INSTALLATION ##
 Install as usual, see http://drupal.org/node/895232 for further information.

+NDSU Departments Panels and Views (ndsu_departments_panels) and NDSU Departments Updates add functionality but are not required.
+Use as needed.
+The Updates module coud be activated and deactivated as necessary if desired.

 ## CONFIGURATION ##
 There are no specific configuration settings for the NDSU Departments.